alvivar/bite/README.md

 - Auth.
 - Support ints, floats and bools.
 - Maybe Lists.
-- Maybe the BTree on disk.
+- The BTree on disk.
 - Only memory should be optional.